Les Préceptes de Bouddha

 what are the prevepts of the Buddhists

 Covetousness is counted among the faults committed by the spirit.
 It manifests itself in the desire and hope to possess the wealth or possessions of another.
-The act is accomplished from the moment one establishes a plan to seize these goods and one feels no feeling of shame towards oneself or towards others.
+The act is accomplished from the moment one establishes a plan to seize these goods and one feels no feeling of shame towards oneself or towards of others.
 The most serious form of coveting is that of property belonging to a religious community.
 Wickedness is the second fault committed by the mind.

 It manifests itself when there is an intention to kill, beat or even destroy.
 Wickedness has three aspects.
 First of all, it is killing out of pure hatred or malice.
 Secondly, it is the act of thinking about the best way to harm your enemy in addition to establishing an evil plan.
 Ultimately, it is feeling hostility towards someone who has caused harm, but who has already apologized.
-Those who commit the following actions, namely killing their father, mother, an arhat, shedding the blood of a Buddha are immediately dragged into hell at the very moment of their death.
+Those who commit the following actions, namely killing their father, their mother, an arhat, shedding the blood of a Buddha are immediately dragged into hell at the very moment of their death.

 The last fault committed by the mind is having a false view, being blinded or being narrow-minded.
 The act is complete as soon as the man drowned in false views is himself convinced of the non-existence of good and evil.
 Then, a person also has a wrong view when he denies causality and has neither right view nor understanding.
 There are three classes of false views.
 First of all, the denial that everything that exists is without cause.
 Then, the fact of affirming that despite the existence of a practical path, obtaining Freedom is impossible.
 And finally, denying Buddha himself, that is, doubting that he is a being who obtained Enlightenment through his own efforts.